pitosalas/cosi166b/retrospective.md

 * Give the PRs a more clear charter and explain expectations to both students and PRs
 * Maybe tell them to meet only twice: give a demo to the PR and get them feedback

+## Notes from Fall 2018
+* React on Rails - Javascript
+* PA2 and Pa3 Rails - Assignments were a little early
+* Maybe move the brainstorming a little bit later.
+* RORT Chapters vis a vis Rails.
+* Demonstrate techniques in class, e.g. ajax
+* DOnt ask RTHW submission.
+Just make it participation.
+* Have an easy baseline ruby quiz by lecture 3
+* Perhaps insread of quiz have a equivalent complexity to the lesson 45 assignment
+* Fewer requests for students to brainstorm products
+* Less time on brainstorming product
+* Pre-work: try to get them thinking about new products before first day of class
+* Use the lab time at the start of the course
+* Cosnider ditching PA Rails 3.
+Show the solution to it later during lecture on JS
+* Analyze a well written Rails App
+* Practicum on RoR Web development.
+* Get rid of premature requesst to design prod db
+*